 The limbic system is known as the emotional brain and contains the amygdala, which is located inside the frontal temporal lobe.
-This means that it is part of the so-called deep brain, the one where basic emotions or survival instincts stand out.
+This means that it is part of the so-called deep brain, where basic emotions and survival instincts stand out.

-The reactions generated while stimulating the amygdala are faster compared to the ones generated when we use the parts of the brain that act rationally.
-Moreover, the use of emotions in training is proven to improve retention and recall of what has been learned.
+The reactions generated while stimulating the amygdala are faster than the ones generated when we use the parts of the brain that act rationally.
+Moreover, the use of emotions in training has been proven to improve retention and recall of what has been learned.

 The Neurosciences Underlying the Models of Digital Role Play.

 For many years we have been working with the best universities in the world to design, implement and test the key components of our system.
 We have studied with USI the impacts of a systematic use of simulators to permanently modify the communication changes of individuals.
 We designed our first voice recognition system with Supsi and the University of Zurich.

 Today we are designing and engineering the next generation of SkillGym’s machine learning algorithms in partnership with the A.I. department of an important university to implement an even more effective set of features for our training environment.
 It’s a continuous work of research around how people effectively learn.
 To make the best of their time and their potential.